 PM Lars Løkke Rasmussen, flanked by his integration and justice ministers, announced on Friday that his government will allow authorities to house refugees in tents, shorten refugees' residence permits and make them wait three years before bringing their family to Denmark.

 Rasmussen introduced 34 initiatives spread across five main areas: changes to the conditions faced by asylum seekers, better options for sending rejected asylum seekers out of the country, new housing and detention options for immigration authorities, new possibilities for police to control the arrival of foreigners and relaxed requirements for municipalities in accommodating refugees.
-The full list of initiatives can be read here
+The full list of initiatives can be read here (in Danish).

 Among the government's plans is the establishment of tent camps to house some of the 13,000 asylum centres currently spread across 33 different municipalities.